 Repairing Recalled Vehicles

 Takata used the chemical ammonium nitrate to create a small explosion to inflate the bags.
 But, the chemical could deteriorate as a result of high temperatures and humidity and explode with such force that it spews metal shrapnel into the vehicle compartment.
 The deaths and recalls have forced Takata into bankruptcy.
 Its assets have been purchased by a Chinese investment firm.

 There is no federal law that requires used car sellers to have their cars repaired for open recalls.
 Sellers also don’t have to, under the law, inform buyers about any unrepaired recall problems.
-The Civic that Ortega was driving has been under recall since December 2014 due to a faulty driver’s front airbag inflator.
+The Civic that Ortega was driving has been under a recall since December 2014 due to a faulty driver’s front airbag inflator.
 Honda said it had mailed out 12 recall notices over three years to previous owners.

 The company also said it made more than 20 phone calls to reach owners.
 But, the repairs were never made.
 Honda is asking vehicle owners to get recalled vehicles repaired as soon as possible.
 Older models, especially those from 2001 to 2003 are most at risk, the company said.
-Ortega’s death is the 16th in the United States linked to defective Takata airbag inflators.
+Ortega’s death is the 16th in the United States linked to defective Takata airbag inflators

 If You Have Been Injured

-If you or a loved one has been injured by a faulty Takata airbag, please contact an experienced auto defect attorney who will remain on your side, fight for your rights and help you secure maximum compensation for your injuries, damages and losses.
+If you or a loved one has been injured by a faulty Takata airbag, please contact an experienced auto defect attorney who will remain on your side, fight for your rights and help you secure maximum compensation for your injuries, damages, and losses.
 Automakers should be held accountable for the defective products they put on the market.